 We never camped in the wilderness.
-And we only briefly visited it on day hikes up side canyons clogged with poison ivy, stinging nettle, dense trees/brush, and many non-native plants.
-We also saw historical cabins, deserted fields and orchards, and rusty farm equipment left by pioneer families that farmed and grazed thousands of sheep and cattle for a few decades in Hells Canyon.
+And we only briefly visited it on day hikes up side canyons–the “wilderness” was clogged with poison ivy, stinging nettle, dense trees/brush, and many non-native plants.
+The entire area has been burned (see fires on map) which probably contributed to poor canyon trails off river trail.
+We also saw historical cabins, deserted fields and orchards, and rusty farm equipment left by pioneer families who once farmed and grazed thousands of sheep and cattle for a few decades in Hells Canyon.

 Hells Canyon Wilderness straddles the Oregon and Idaho sides of the Snake River.
 The river corridor is exempt from wilderness, allowing jet boats and other commercial use.
 We heard jet boats and saw rafter camps on the river each day—but encountered no hikers on the trail.

 Our visit began with a commercial jet boat drop-off near Granite Creek, then a hike on Snake River National Recreation Trail (river trail) on the Idaho side down to Upper Pittsburg Landing.